cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 list.
 The direct routing device is used for
 :ref:`the NodePort XDP acceleration<XDP Acceleration>` as well (if enabled).

-In addition, thanks to the :ref:`host-services` feature, the NodePort service can be accessed by default from a host or a pod within a cluster via its public, any local (except for ``docker*`` prefixed names) or loopback address, e.g.
+In addition, thanks to the socket-LB feature, the NodePort service can be accessed by default from a host or a pod within a cluster via its public, any local (except for ``docker*`` prefixed names) or loopback address, e.g.
 ``127.0.0.1:NODE_PORT``.